-- Separate tenting arrangements must be provided for male and female adults as well as for male and female youth - Youth (14-17) cannot share tents with anyone 18 or older (including parent) - Youth under 18 may share tents only if no more than 2 years age difference - Spouses may share tents - Unregistered guests or family members are NOT permitted to camp at Northern Tier.
+- Separate tenting arrangements must be provided for male and female adults as well as for male and female youth. - Youth (14-17) cannot share tents with anyone 18 or older (including parents). - Youth under 18 may share tents only if there is not more than 2 years age difference. - Unregistered guests or family members are NOT permitted to camp at Northern Tier.
 There are no scheduled programs or available housing accommodations for family members of expedition participants.